-The role of Senior Research Software Engineer (Artificial Intelligence and Machine Learning) is being created within the Digital Scholarship at Oxford (DiSc) team of research software engineers (RSEs).
-With specialisms in the fields of artificial intelligence and machine learning and working within a growing team of RSEs, the holder of this role will support digital scholarship within the University, participate in the wider research software development community, and engage with researchers to help to realise the potential of their research and the University's collections through generating innovative and impactful digital outputs.
+The role of Senior Research Software Engineer (Data and Infrastructure) is being created within the Digital Scholarship at Oxford (DiSc) team of research software engineers (RSEs).
+With specialisms in the fields of data engineering, databases, data modelling, and the technical infrastructures that support these fields and working within a growing team of

+RSEs, the holder of this role will support digital scholarship within the University, participate in the wider research software development community, and engage with researchers to help to realise the potential of their research and the University's collections through generating innovative and impactful digital outputs.